03 Oct 10 Tips For Including Artificial Plants In Your Holiday Decorations

 Summer is winding down and it’s time to kick off Fall decorations!
 I love this time of year because there are so many decorating options around the house.

 For me, everything from the dining room centerpiece to the door wreath to the planter on the back deck gets rotated to plants and flowers that have that Fall look and feel.
 Bright yellows, dark oranges, and dusty browns, accentuated by a bit of green remind us that Autumn is upon us and the holidays are just around the corner.

 As I start my Fall decoration rotation, I thought I might share a few tips that I have gathered over the years regarding the use of artificial flowers, plants, and wreaths in your decorating activities.
 I hope they help!

 Tip 1 – Look For Artificial Plants That Can Be Used For Multiple Holidays.

 If you’re like me, you have specific places in your home that you use to decorate for the specific season.
 I have decorations that I rotate in and out of those specific spots as the seasons and holidays change.
 If you’re looking to maximize your budget, think about purchasing artificial plants that are seasonal and not necessarily holiday specific.

-For instance, during Fall, this sunflower arrangement could serve as a centerpiece on any table from September through November.
+For instance, during Fall, this bright Poppies arrangement could serve as a centerpiece on any table from September through November.

 The bright orange/yellow colors provide a great “harvest” feeling that goes just right with a Pumpkin Spice latte.